 Table 3-16 presents the projected average weekday trips at the stations by mode of access.
 Transit modes (i.e., bus, commuter rail, and LRT) would account for 48 percent of the access trips, while 34 percent of access trips would be by pedestrians or bicycles.
-The high use of non-automobile modes is due to the convenience of transit connections and the proximity of b Linked transit trips exclude transfer boardings.
-New linked trips are diverted almost entirely from auto trips and represent new riders on transit.
+The high use of non-automobile modes is due to the convenience of transit connections and the proximity of jobs and housing to the stations in Downtown San Jose and at Diridon Station.
+Note that 42 percent of BART riders at Alum Rock/28th Street Station would arrive by car.